 Survey sites that do not charge additional PayPal fees (that is, they offer free PayPal money) include:

 - LEO Surveys

-» Get the full list of survey sites who do and don’t charge PayPal fees (and is updated frequently), here: https://forum.surveypolice.com/index.php?/topic/11127-survey-sites-that-dont-charge-paypal-fees/
+» Get the full list of survey sites who offer free PayPal money (and is updated frequently), here: https://forum.surveypolice.com/index.php?/topic/11127-survey-sites-that-dont-charge-paypal-fees/

 GPT (Get-Paid-To) websites who offer surveys and also don’t charge withdrawal fees for PayPal payments include:

 Alternatives to PayPal

 Pinecone Research is a surveys site that doesn’t charge withdrawal fees for cash payments, although beginning in 2020, they no longer offer PayPal payments as a payment option.
 Instead, they have switched to bank transfers, which provide an added benefit of receiving cash directly, instead of having to then withdraw it again from your PayPal account and then to your bank account.